open-AIMS/NEC-estimation/README.md

 below a lower percentile bound (defined as sig.val) of the control, which is assumed to be the lowest treatment (x.var) concentration in the data.
-NSEC estimates are currently used to approximate NEC for models without a specific NEC step parameter (in jagsNEC these have the prefix ECx in their model name).
+NSEC estimates are currently used to approximate NEC for models without a specific NEC step parameter (in *jagsNEC* these have the prefix ECx in their model name).

-Important information on the current package is contained in the jagsNEC and jagsMANEC helpfiles (see ?jagsNEC).
+Important information on the current package is contained in the *jagsNEC* and jagsMANEC helpfiles (see *?jagsNEC* and *?jagsMANEC*).

 This package is currently under development.
-We are keen on any feedback regarding usage, and especially bug reporting that includes an easy self contained reproducible example of either unexpected behaviour or example model fits that fail to converge (have poor chain mixing) or yield other errors.
+We are keen on any feedback regarding usage, and especially bug reporting that includes an easy self contained reproducible example of unexpected behaviour or example model fits that fail to converge (have poor chain mixing) or yield other errors.
 Such information will hopefully help us towards building a more robust package.
 We cannot help troublshoot issues if an easy to run reproducible example is not supplied.